English

 Writing

-Writing Skills Progression Map
+Birchfield Primary School Writing Curriculum and Progression Map

 Reading

 At Birchfield, we believe that every child is a reader.
-We teach our children to read using a progressive, systematic phonic approach and learning key common exception words.
+We teach our children to read using a progressive, systematic phonic approach and learning key tricky words.
 Whilst the children work through our phonics system, they read decodable books that are directly linked to the sounds that they know.
 Once the children have become confident readers and are phonetically-secure, they join the Accelerated Reader scheme and are able to choose their own books from the library, within allocated colour bandings.
 Once they have finished a book, the children take an Accelerated Reader quiz and change their book.

 The children are rewarded for the amount of times they read at home, or for how many quizzes they take or how many words they have read.
 This is monitored by our teachers.
 We encourage the children to read books of their own and to develop a love of reading.
 Our teachers are experts in their book knowledge too and are always on hand to direct children to their next, exciting text.